Happy 2018, everyone!

 Have we, as a society, really lost the ability to discern between a complex puzzle and a simple one?

 We are constantly bombarded by puzzles to be solved, on a daily basis.
 That’s just life.
 Yet recently, (especially in the last year or so) we have been presented with issues, on a global scale, that truly require immediate sorting out.
 We are reminded of these issues constantly, very rarely being allowed a break to just breathe and refresh ourselves.
-General stress and frustration ensues.
+General stress and frustration ensue.

 For me, I realize that a much more efficient behavioral adaptation is available.
 The first step is to be self-aware and present in each moment.
 The second, allow calm and clarity to be my starting points.
 (Not an entirely easy task, but it is possible with a little effort).
 From this frame of mind will come simple and rational reactions to each individual puzzle that I happen upon throughout the day.
 The question will be posed, “In actuality, is this a complex problem or a simple one?”
 Once determined, I can proceed to work out the puzzle without imposing any unnecessary stress or frustration upon myself.